johno/ember-cli-gravatar/README.md

 ### Has gravatar

-Additional component that can be used to determine if a user has a gravatar before decidiing to show it.
+Additional component that can be used to determine if a user has a gravatar before deciding to show it.

 Usage: